Whonix/kloak/README.md

 A privacy tool that makes keystroke and mouse biometrics less effective.
 For keyboards, this is accomplished by obfuscating the time intervals between input events.
-For mice, this is done by obfuscating the time intervals between between mouse input events, the number of mouse input events, and the exact path taken by the mouse pointer.
+For mice, this is done by obfuscating the time intervals between mouse input events, the number of mouse input events, and the exact path taken by the mouse pointer.
 This data can be used for identification if not obfuscated.